gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 ## General

-The security considerations given in {{RFC9147}}, {{RFC6347}}, and {{RFC9260}}
+The security considerations given in {{RFC9147}}, {{RFC6347}}, and
-also apply to this document.
-BCP 195 {{RFC9325}} {{RFC8996}} provides recommendations and requirements for improving the security of deployed services that use DTLS.
-BCP 195 MUST be followed which implies that DTLS 1.0 SHALL NOT be supported.
+{{RFC9260}} also apply to this document.
+BCP 195 {{RFC9325}}
+{{RFC8996}} provides recommendations and requirements for improving the security of deployed services that use DTLS.
+BCP 195 MUST be followed which implies that DTLS 1.0 SHALL NOT be supported and are therefore not defined.

-Many of the TLS registries have a "Recommended" column.
-Parameters not marked as "Y" are NOT RECOMMENDED to support in DTLS in SCTP.
-Non-AEAD cipher suites or cipher suites without confidentiality MUST NOT be supported.
-Cipher suites and parameters that do not provide ephemeral key exchange MUST NOT be supported.

-### Authentication and Policy Decisions

-DTLS in SCTP MUST be mutually authenticated.
-Authentication is the process of establishing the identity of a user or system and verifying that the identity is valid.
-DTLS only provides proof of possession of a key.
-DTLS in SCTP MUST perform identity authentication.
-It is RECOMMENDED that DTLS in SCTP is used with certificate-based authentication.
-When certificates are used the application using DTLS in SCTP is responsible for certificate policies, certificate chain validation, and identity authentication (HTTPS does for example match the hostname with a subjectAltName of type dNSName).
-The application using DTLS in SCTP define what the identity is and how it is encoded and the client and server MUST use the same identity format.
-Guidance on server certificate validation can be found in {{I-D.ietf-uta-rfc6125bis}}.
-DTLS in SCTP enables periodic transfer of mutual revocation information (OSCP stapling) every time a new parallel connection is set up.
-All security decisions MUST be based on the peer's authenticated identity, not on its transport layer identity.

-It is possible to authenticate DTLS endpoints based on IP addresses in certificates.
-SCTP associations can use multiple IP addresses per SCTP endpoint.
-Therefore, it is possible that DTLS records will be sent from a different source IP address or to a different destination IP address than that originally authenticated.
-This is not a problem provided that no security decisions are made based on the source or destination IP addresses.

-### New Connections

-Implementations MUST set up new DTLS connections before any of the certificates expire.
-It is RECOMMENDED that all negotiated and exchanged parameters are the same except for the timestamps in the certificates.
-Clients and servers MUST NOT accept a change of identity during the setup of a new connections, but MAY accept negotiation of stronger algorithms and security parameters, which might be motivated by new attacks.

-Allowing new connections can enable denial-of-service attacks.
-The endpoints MUST limit the number of simultaneous connections to two.

-To force attackers to do dynamic key exfiltration and limits the amount of compromised data due to key compromise implementations MUST have policies for how often to set up new connections with ephemeral key exchange such as ECDHE.
-Implementations SHOULD set up new connections frequently to force attackers to dynamic key extraction.
-E.g., at least every hour and every 100 GB of data which is a common policy for IPsec {{ANSSI-DAT-NT-003}}.
-See
-{{I-D.ietf-tls-rfc8446bis}} for a more detailed discussion on key compromise and key exfiltration in (D)TLS.

-For many DTLS in SCTP deployments the SCTP association is expected to have a very long lifetime of months or even years.
-For associations with such long lifetimes there is a need to frequently re-authenticate both client and server by setting up new connections.
-TLS Certificate lifetimes significantly shorter than a year are common which is shorter than many expected SCTP associations protected by DTLS in SCTP.

-## DTLS 1.3

-DTLS 1.3 is preferred over DTLS 1.2 being a newer protocol that addresses known vulnerabilities and only defines strong algorithms without known major weaknesses at the time of publication.

-DTLS 1.3 requires rekeying before algorithm specific AEAD limits have been reached.
-Implementations MAY setup a new DTLS connection instead of using key update.

-In DTLS 1.3 any number of tickets can be issued in a connection and the tickets can be used for resumption as long as they are valid, which is up to seven days.
-The nodes in a resumed connection have the same roles (client or server) as in the connection where the ticket was issued.
-Resumption can have significant latency benefits for quickly restarting a broken DTLS/SCTP association.
-If tickets and resumption are used it is enough to issue a single ticket per connection.

-The PSK key exchange mode psk_ke MUST NOT be used  as it does not provide ephemeral key exchange.

-## DTLS 1.2

-The updates in Section 13 {{RFC9147}} SHALL be followed for DTLS 1.2.
-DTLS 1.2 MUST be configured to disable options known to provide insufficient security.
-HTTP/2 {{RFC9113}} gives good minimum requirements based on the attacks that where publicly known in 2022.

-The AEAD limits in DTLS 1.3 are equally valid for DTLS 1.2 and SHOULD be followed for DTLS in SCTP, but are not mandated by the DTLS 1.2 specification.

-Use of renegotiation is NOT RECOMMNEDED as it is disables in many implementations and does not provide any benefits in DTLS in SCTP compared to setting up a new connection.
-Resumption MAY be used but does not provide ephemeral key exchange as in DTLS 1.3

 ## Privacy Considerations

 Although DTLS in SCTP provides privacy for the actual user message as well as almost all chunks, some fields are not confidentiality protected.
 In addition to the DTLS record header, the SCTP common header and the CRYPTO chunk header are not confidentiality protected.
 An attacker can correlate DTLS connections over the same SCTP association using the SCTP common header.

 To provide identity protection it is RECOMMENDED that DTLS in SCTP is used with certificate-based authentication in DTLS 1.3 {{RFC9147}} and to not reuse tickets.
 DTLS 1.2 and DTLS 1.3 with external PSK authentication does not provide identity protection.

 By mandating ephemeral key exchange and cipher suites with confidentiality DTLS in SCTP effectively mitigate many forms of passive pervasive monitoring.
 By recommending implementations to frequently set up new DTLS connections with (EC)DHE force attackers to do dynamic key exfiltration and limits the amount of compromised data due to key compromise.

 # IANA Consideration